💡

 Custom Events

 You can setup the plugin to react to any event you choose for it.
-For a list of OctoPrint's events, please see it's documentation.
+For a list of OctoPrint's events, please .
 3rd party plugins will add their own events, which should appear in the list to select them.

 Like above, you can then add a custom effect that will be triggered whenever this event is received.